 “The vast majority of people live within a comfort zone that is relatively small.
 The comfort zone is defined by fear & our perception of our limitations.
 We are occasionally willing to take small steps outside it, but few of us dare to expand it.
 Those who dare sometimes fail & retreat, but many experience the satisfaction of moving into a larger comfort zone & the joyful anticipation of more success”- A quote from ‘Still Me’ by Christopher Reeve.

-For those people who do not regularly travel and need advice, there are various Blogs, Web Sites, Facebook Pages or Twitter Feeds, which are listed below and have been put together by persons with Mobility Impairments who regularly travel and have to find accessible accommodation in South Africa or in other countries around the world.
+For those people who do not regularly travel and need advice, we try to provide as much information here, including featuring various Accessible Transport Companies and places that offer Accessible Accommodation, which we have checked out and are listed below, including the Casa iLanga Guest House.
+There are also various Blogs, Web Sites, Facebook Pages or Twitter Feeds, which are listed further below which have been put together by persons with Mobility Impairments who regularly travel and have to find accessible accommodation in South Africa or in other countries around the world.
 Some of these people have gained a wealth of knowledge and experience and can advise you on companies to use and what to do when looking for accessible accommodation or booking into a hotel.
-Click on the links below to get advice on travelling and find information that might prevent you from making mistakes that could ruin your trip or holiday:
+Unfortunately we cannot vouch for "Accessible Accommodation or Venues" that we have not visited ourselves, but if you cannot find anything suitable below under the featured companies, please feel free to Click on the links further below to get advice on travelling and find information that might prevent you from making mistakes that could ruin your trip or holiday.

 Tips When Travelling In South Africa